Homemade Potato Skins

 • Red Skinned Potatoes (small and large)

-The skin is sturdy, the potato flavor is mild, and they tend to come in the right size for making potato skins.
-You want something big enough to feel like a hearty appetizer, yet small enough to be eaten in a few bites with the hands.
+The skin is hearty, the potato flavor is mild, and they tend to come in the right size for making potato skins.
+You want something big enough to feel like a filling appetizer, yet small enough to be eaten in a few bites with the hands.

 When choosing Russet potatoes, pick ones that are firm all the way around, don’t have any mushy part and have a tan coloring.
 Avoid ones that are green or have a greenish coloring just below the skin.